This guide covers all usage patterns for gtfs-sqljs, from basic setup to advanced features like GTFS Realtime and smart caching.

 // Get all agencies

-const allAgencies = gtfs.getAgencies();
+const allAgencies = await gtfs.getAgencies();

 // Get agencies with limit

-const agencies = gtfs.getAgencies({ limit: 5 });
+const agencies = await gtfs.getAgencies({ limit: 5 });

 // Get active services for a date (YYYYMMDD format)

-const serviceIds = gtfs.getActiveServiceIds('20240115');
+const serviceIds = await gtfs.getActiveServiceIds('20240115');

-// Get calendar by service ID
+// Get calendar by service ID (returns Calendar | null)

-// Get calendar date exceptions
+// Get calendar date exceptions for a service

-const exceptions = gtfs.getCalendarDates('WEEKDAY');
+const exceptions = await gtfs.getCalendarDates('WEEKDAY');

 // Get trip by ID

-const trips = gtfs.getTrips({ tripId: 'TRIP_123' });
+const trips = await gtfs.getTrips({ tripId: 'TRIP_123' });

 const trip = trips.length > 0 ? trips[0] : null;